Recent theoretical advances in decentralized distributed convex optimization: Decentralized Optimization of Smooth Convex Functions

 \subsection{Time-varying networks}

 In the time-varying case, the communication network changes from time to time.
-In practice this changes are typically caused by malfunctions such as loss of connection between to agents.
+In practice this changes are typically caused by malfunctions such as loss of connection between the agents.
 The network is represented as a sequence of undirected communication graphs $\braces{\mathcal{G}^k = (V, E^k)}_{k=0}^\infty$, and every graph $\mathcal{G}^k$ is associated with a mixing matrix $\mix^k$.
 The algorithms capable of working over time-varying graphs must be robust to sudden network changes.
 A linearly convergent method DIGing was proposed in \cite{nedic2017achieving}.

 DIGing incorporates a gradient-tracking scheme and achieves linear convergence under realistic assumptions such as $B$-connectivity (i.e. a union of any $B$ consequent graphs is connected).
-In \cite{sun2019convergence} authors propose an algorithm which utilizes specific convex surrogates of local functions and local functions similarity in order to enhance convergence speed.
+In \cite{sun2019convergence} authors propose an algorithm which utilizes specific convex surrogates of local functions and local functions similarity in order to enhance convergence speed. \ar{In \cite{li2021accelerated} a gradient-tracking technique combined with Nesterov acceleration was employed to construct an accelerated method AccGT over time-varying B-connected networks.}

+Another class of time-varying networks are graphs that stay connected at each iteration.
+For this type of problems, denote Laplacian at $k$-th iteration $\mW^k$ and define condition number $\chi_{tw} = \frac{\max_{k}\lambda_{\max}(\mW^k)}{\min_k\lambda_{\min}^+(\mW^k)}$.
+The lower bounds for this class of problems are $O(\sqrt\kappamax\log(1/\eps))$ for the number of (local) computations and $O(\chi\sqrt\kappamax\log(1/\eps))$ for the number of communications \cite{kovalev2021lower}.
+AccGT \cite{li2021accelerated} and ADOM+ \cite{kovalev2021lower} are optimal algorithms using primal oracle, and ADOM \cite{kovalev2021adom} is an optimal dual method.